-When using seperate Virtualization and Masking engines, ensure that the versions are compatible.
-See the compatiblity matrix [#masked_provisioning-provision_masked_vdbs-virtualization-and-masking-engine-compatibility-matrix].
+When configuring masked provisioning, ensure that the versions of the Virtualization Engine and Masking Engine are compatible.
+See the compatibility matrix [#masked_provisioning-provision_masked_vdbs-virtualization-and-masking-engine-compatibility-matrix].

 Old versions of the serviceconfig or any information associated with them are not tracked.
 In particular, if you have been using the local masking service or a remote service and then change to a new remote service Delphix will start throwing out any old job information on the next masking job/fetch or GUI reload.
 Users should not rely on that information being preserved through serviceconfig updates.